biteupco/snakebite/README.md

 1. Ensure MongoDB is running on your local machine.
 To start MongoDB: `$ sudo mongod`

-2. Run the tests by doing: `coverage run setup.py nosetests`
+2. Run the tests by doing: `$ coverage run setup.py nosetests`

 Let's try to keep the code clean with Flake8, and less bug-free with testing!
 Target coverage: 80% (current: 100%)